123456789_123456789_123456789_123456789_123456789_

 self.configurations = {}

-# Returns fully resolved ActiveRecord::DatabaseConfigurations object
+# Returns a fully resolved ActiveRecord::DatabaseConfigurations object.

 def self.configurations